anyproto/docs/features/storage-and-deletion.md

 At the moment you can delete only the [object](../fundamentals/object/ "mention") that you create inside Anytype.
 At first, you can move them to a bin that will remove them from navigation.
 Secondly, you can remove them completely from all devices.
 All your devices will also delete them when getting online.

 {% hint style="warning" %}
-This action does it irrevocably, so please be careful.&#x20;
+This action is irreversible, so please be careful.&#x20;
 {% endhint %}

 ### Media